 WHAT IS HIGH-VALUE HOME INSURANCE?

 High-value home insurance provides more comprehensive coverage for homes that have higher-than-average values–and this includes houses, high-value condos, and rental homes.
-Having a high-value home coverage also means more extensive coverage for personal property and additional structure.
+Having high-value home coverage also means more extensive coverage for personal property and additional structure.
 Because companies that offer this type of insurance understand the specialized needs of their clients, it can be expected that before and after-sales service would be more personalized and of higher standards.

 Who Needs High-value Home Insurance–when Should You Consider Getting One?